csaguiar/media-bias-political-news/README.md

 *Liberal bias label:* The New Yorker, Mother Jones, The Daily Beast, Slate, Vanity Fair, CNN, The Washington Post, The Guardian, The New York Times, Politico, The Atlantic, NBC

-*Conservative bias label:* Fox News, National Review, The Washington Times, Reason, The Federalist, New York Post, Daily Mail, Washington Examiner
+*Conservative bias label:* National Review, The Weekly Standard, Reason, Washington Examiner, The Washington Times, The American Conservative, The Federalist, New York Post, Daily Mail, Fox News

 # To do: